 This helps you focus on the right people—and do “fast failure” with those who aren’t.

 What kind of results might you see?
 I recently helped a client overhaul their agency’s sales process.
-In the first two weeks, they shortened their initial calls by 33% (from ~45 minutes to ~30 minutes), while boosting their salesperson’s close rate on Paid Discovery.
+In the first two weeks, their team shortened their initial calls by 33% (from ~45 minutes to ~30 minutes), while boosting their salesperson’s close rate on Paid Discovery.

 For a deeper dive, see my extended article on creating a Fast-Fail Sales Process.